 By Phillip Moffitt Like most of my dharma teacher colleagues, I try to do an extended mindfulness meditation retreat each year for the benefit of my own spiritual practice.
 In the fall of 2000, I attended a three-month silent meditation retreat at the Insight Meditation Society in Barre, Massachusetts.
 My daily routine consisted of waking up at 5 a.m. and beginning to meditate at 5:30 a.m..
 I spent the day alternating between sitting and walking meditation practice, breaking only for breakfast, lunch and evening tea.
 Following evening tea, I would do my assigned yogi task of washing pots, then return to meditating until 11 p.m.
 The entire time, I and the other 100 or so retreatants were in total silence.
 As the days passed and I dropped into the stillness, my mind became increasingly concentrated and clear, and less filled with “normal” thoughts, like planning or fantasizing.
 I frequently experienced moments of “insight” regarding either some aspect of my personal life or the nature of human life.
 I repeatedly observed how my mind creates its own suffering and how I always have the choice to let go of the causes of suffering.
 The overall effect was one of feeling “lighter” and more peaceful, and that I had the genuine possibility of living in harmony with life just the way it is.

-"What's It Like?" is a collection of first-person accounts from local people doing extraordinary things.
-Submit your own personal story for consideration for a future issue.
-For guidelines, e-mail firstname.lastname@example.org.
+This month we launch "What's It Like?" —first-person accounts from local people doing extraordinary things.
+Submit your own personal story for consideration in a future issue.
+E-mail email@example.com for guidelines.